Breast cancer prevention strategies from Shazah Khawaja, MD, of NCMA Women’s OB/GYN Center of Santa Rosa

-- Breast Feeding – for women who breast feed for 1.5 to 2 years studies suggest that there may be some benefit in reducing breast cancer risk
+For women who breast feed for 1.5 to 2 years, studies suggest that there may be some benefit in reducing breast cancer risk.

-- Physical Activity – a growing body of evidence indicates that a person’s risk of developing almost any cancer, particularly breast cancer is reduced by adopting a daily routine of physical activity.
+A growing body of evidence indicates that a person’s risk of developing almost any cancer, particularly breast cancer, is reduced by adopting a daily routine of physical activity.
 For example, as little as 1.25 hours of moderate physical activity per week may reduce the risk by up to 18 percent according to some studies.

-Self-check breast exams are easy to perform in the home and should be conducted monthly in addition to annual breast exams with a physician at Women’s OB/GYN Medical Group.
+Self-check breast exams are easy to perform in the home and should be conducted monthly in addition to annual breast exams with a physician at NCMA Women’s OB/GYN Center.
 Depending on a patient’s age and individual health, we may recommend a more frequent interval of regular check-ups with a health care provider.
 And of course, if you suspect a breast health problem contact a provider immediately.